hwzhou2020/FPM_INR/README.md

 # FPM_INR
-FPM-INR Fourier Ptychographic Microscopy Image stack Reconstruction using Implicit Neural Representation
+FPM-INR Fourier Ptychographic Microscopy Image Stack Reconstruction using Implicit Neural Representation

-Full version of the code has been released.
+The full version of the code has been released.

 Project page: https://hwzhou2020.github.io/FPM-INR-Web/